A masterfully crafted tale of class warfare. Incisive, wicked, intelligent, dark (and funny). An achievement.

 The film follows the impoverished Kims, living in the underbelly of Seoul—father Ki-Taek (Kang-Ho Song), mother Chung Sook (Hye-Jin Jang), son Ki-Woo (Woo-sik Choi), and daughter Ki-Jung (So-Dam Park)—taking whatever odd jobs they can (the film opens on one—folding pizza boxes).
 But a chance opportunity for Ki-Woo to tutor a wealthy family’s daughter sets the stage for the film.
 It’s not spoiling to say that the entire Kim family soon weasels their way into service for the wealthy family, the Parks, and more specifically the mother, Yeon-Kyo (Yeo–Jeong Jo).

 Rather, Parasite becomes something else entirely… something darker.
-From the turning point—you’ll know it when you see it—Director Bong really begins to twist audience expectation.
-In a relatively quick timeframe (in-movie time), the Kims, the Parks, and others find themselves in a series of incidents that are equal parts thrilling, vicious, and deeply saddening.
+From the turning point—you’ll know it when you see it—director Bong really begins to twist audience expectation.
+In a relatively quick timeframe (in-movie time), the Kims, the Parks, and others find themselves in a series of incidents that are equal parts thrilling, vicious, and saddening.
 The thrill ride the Parasite takes you on in the second half is indescribable without spoiling, but know that it’s edge of your seat gripping, while still managing to keep its darkly humorous tone.
 By film’s end, Parasite leaves you utterly floored and slightly hopeful, but only just so.

-Throughout the 131 minute runtime, but most vividly in the second half, Director Bong is working at the height of his powers.
+Throughout the 131 minute runtime, but most vividly in the second half, Bong Joon-ho is working at the height of his powers.
 Without any fat or indulgence, Parasite is laser-focused on its satire of socioeconomic disparity.
 It doesn’t beat the audience over the head with a hammer (like other notable 2019 films… cough, Joker), rather it surgically penetrates your psyche.
 It isn’t black and white, there are no good or bad.
 There are only people.
 People in two distinctly different worlds.
 And ultimately, the choices these characters make to create their version of existence.

 Highlights: The camerawork, storytelling, and set design are astounding: No wasted space, no self-indulgent sets, and no extraneous storytelling.
 This entire film is a master at work.
 Parasite bursts with so much that it’s impossible to highlight without spoiling.